 Jean C. Monty - Mr. Monty was appointed as member of the Audit Committee at the meeting of the Board of Directors of the Corporation held on May 1, 2014.
 Mr. Monty was the Chairman of the Board of Directors and Chief Executive Officer of Bell Canada Enterprises (BCE Inc.) until his retirement on April 24, 2002, following a 28-year career.
 Prior to joining BCE Inc., he was Vice Chairman and Chief Executive Officer of Nortel Networks Corporation.
 He joined Nortel in October 1992 as President and Chief Operating Officer, becoming President and Chief Executive Officer in March 1993.
 He began his career at Bell Canada in 1974 and held numerous positions in the BCE group.
-He was, until January 7, 2016, Chairman of the audit committee of Alcatel-Lucent SA and is a member of the audit committee of Fiera Capital and Nokia Corporation.
+He was, until 2016, Chairman of the audit committee of Alcatel-Lucent SA and member of the audit committee of Nokia Corporation and is a member of the audit committee of Fiera Capital.